trellisconnect/js-sdk-docs/README.md

       // Your trellis API Client-Id
       client_id: '<API_CLIENT_ID>',

+      // The `showConfirmClose` property controls the close confirmation screen
+      // that appears when a users attempts to exit the flow.
+Setting to false
+      // will close the widget immediately.
+      showConfirmClose: true,

       // onSuccess(connectionId, metadata)
       // Called when TrellisConnect has completed retrieving policy information from the user.
       // The function is passed in an connectionId and a metadata object.
 The connectionId can be